YottaDB/YDBDoc/GTMAdminOps/encryption.rst

 * To restore the original operating configuration, switchover at a convenient time.
 Now A again executes application logic which is replicated to B.

-YottaDB/FIS suggests using different encryption keys for different instances, so that if the keys for one instance are compromised, the application can be kept available from another instance whose keys are not compromised, while changing the encryption keys on the instance with compromised keys.
+YottaDB suggests using different encryption keys for different instances, so that if the keys for one instance are compromised, the application can be kept available from another instance whose keys are not compromised, while changing the encryption keys on the instance with compromised keys.

 ++++++++++++++++++
 Database Creation